 Please note that airlines have different policies regarding flying after having cardiac surgery.
-Currently Virgin won't let you fly until at least 8 days after surgery and QANTAS won't let you fly until 10 days after.
+Currently Virgin and QANTAS won't let you fly at all until 10 days after surgery, after this time a medical clearance form is required.
 Please keep this in mind when planning how and when you will get home as you will probably be discharged from hospital before this time.